In order to know if your invention is patentable, the INPI will carry out a search of anteriority: the preliminary research report.

 If a patent application has obtained a filing date, a search report is prepared for that application (L612-14 CPI and R612-57 CPI paragraph 1): this report makes it possible to know elements of the state of the art which may be taken into account for the evaluation of the patentability of the invention (INPI Examination Guidelines, IC VIII.2).

-Section 1.2.
-Description or claims not permitting search
+Description or claims not allowing the search to be carried out

 In some cases, the description does not allow the establishment of a search report: it is then necessary to to reject the demand (L.612-12 CPI 6 °).

 In fact, the description and the claims must make it possible to understand the technical problem raised and the manner in which the invention proposes to answer them (INPI Examination Guidelines, IC II.1.1, for the description and INPI Examination Guidelines, IC IV.1.3, for the claims): they must be so clear, unambiguous and solve the technical problem (eg exclusion of fanciful theories: perpetual motion).

 The search is based on the claims filed (R612-57 CPI paragraph (1), taking into account the description and, where appropriate, the drawings.

 Independent but also dependent claims are sought (INPI Examination Guidelines, IC VIII.3).

 If a characteristic « commonplace Is present in a claim, it is quite likely that no research will be done on this feature and no document will be cited disclosing this feature: this does not mean that this feature is inventive (INPI Examination Guidelines, IC VIII.3).

 A "normal" search is a search performed on the basis of the claims as filed.

 It may be that in some cases the research is limited to certain elements (INPI Examination Guidelines, IC VIII.3.3).
 This is particularly the case if the claims are:

 - too large or speculative: research is then carried out on a narrower basis,